Skip to main content Skip to footer

 9. Be intentional about your screentime

-It’s difficult to entirely avoid screen time these days as we’re so focused on our devices, whether it’s a computer, phone, tablet, or television.
-In the morning, try and limit the amount of time you’re looking at a screen.
+It’s difficult to entirely avoid screen time these days as we’re so focused on our devices.
+But it can be useful to try and limit the amount of time you’re looking at a screen in the morning, including your phone or the TV.

 If you use your phone to use apps for mindfulness, meditation, or day planning, get into the habit of accessing those apps only instead of checking the news, your notifications, or scrolling through social media.
 If you find this difficult to do, set yourself a new challenge: for 30 days, commit to no screen time for the first hour after you wake up.

-It takes on average 23 minutes and 15 seconds to get refocused and resume the same levels of productivity when you get distracted while working.
+Distractions fragment your attention more than most people realize.
+Microsoft’s 2025 Work Trend Index found that knowledge workers are interrupted roughly every two minutes, and nearly half say their work feels chaotic and fragmented.
 Distractions can come in many forms, such as scrolling through apps, responding to emails, or even entertaining your children if you’re working from home.
-It’s also hard to avoid distractions entirely, so it’s better to try and minimize them or set yourself up to refocus quickly rather than completely avoid them.
-Here are a few tricks you can use to do that:
+It’s hard to avoid them entirely, so it helps to minimize them or set yourself up to refocus quickly rather than try to remove them completely:

 • Turn off alarms, ringtones, or noises that can break your focus